MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 ## Additional Notes

-- For requirements that are not part of a requirement group, only facility or facility pool resources can return in the Schedule Assistant if work location is set to Facility.
+- For requirements that are not part of a requirement group, only facility or facility pool resources can return in the schedule assistant if Work Location is set to Facility.
 - A resource cannot be related to two facilities (child or association) at the same time
 - There is currently no specific way to visualize every resource related to a facility on the schedule board.
 Currently the closest way to achieve this is to filter by organizational units.
 - Manually scheduling a single requirement to a facility will not create records for all resources related to the facility
-- When a team is selected and booked, the latitude and longitude of the location of the facility/facility pool that is booked will be stored on the booking record

 ### Facility Pool Location